ittaboba/PreSumm/README.md

 * `JSON_PATH` is the directory containing json files (`../json_data`), `BERT_DATA_PATH` is the target directory to save the generated binary files (`../bert_data`)

+See *CustomDataPreparationExample* to see an example of intermediate steps' outputs

 ## Model Training

 **First run: For the first time, you should use single-GPU, so the code can download the BERT model.
 Use ``-visible_gpus -1``, after downloading, you could kill the process and rerun the code with multi-GPUs.**